marcelmaatkamp/pd-django-example/README.md

 This project will be one of the main example applications, a Django application which will log to graylog, is secured by openxpki and traefik

+There will be a java and nodejs compagnion app in the future.

 The rationale of why and how I made this framework is further explained in the https://github.com/marcelmaatkamp/pdt-django-example/wiki

 # django example